One fact that most Filipinos overlook is the fact that in the

 I am inclined to disagree with this replacement of ñ with the

 ny digraph.
-In this case, Niño is a proper noun, and it
+In this case, Niño is a proper noun, and

-Filipino has a word “ninyo”.
+when Filipino has a word “ninyo”.

-The Filipino orthography specifically retained ñ among others for the
+The Filipino orthography specifically retained ñ among others for

-purpose of using it to spell loan words and technical terms from
+the purpose of using it to spell loan words and technical terms from

-international languages as is mentioned by this passage from the book
+international languages as is mentioned by this passage from the

 Pagpaplanong Wika at Filipino.